top of page

 What We Can Take From This For Our Future?

-We can learn from the recurring themes that happened in past iterations of an astrological event and see the overarching patterns… which allows us to make references to our present time/future – this 2023-2044 pass of Pluto through Aquarius.
+We can learn from the recurring themes that happened in past iterations of an astrological event and see the overarching patterns… which allows us to make inferences to our present time/future – this 2023-2044 pass of Pluto through Aquarius.

 Belief Systems